lenaimdahl/harry-potter-quiz/README.md

 ## Installation

-To play the game, you will need to clone this repository and open the index.html file in your preferred web browser.
-You can also play it online by clicking [here](https://lenaimdahl.github.io/nerd-quiz).
+To play the game, you will need to clone this repository and open the `index.html` file in your preferred web browser.
+You can also play it online by clicking [here](https://lenaimdahl.github.io/harry-potter-quiz).

 ## How to Play

-Clone or download this repository to your local machine.
+1. Clone or download this repository to your local machine.
-Open the index.html file in your web browser.
+1. Open the `index.html` file in your web browser.
-Click on the "Start Game" button to begin.
+1. Click on the "Revelio" button and then the "Enter" button to enter the game.
+1. Start the game by clicking the "Start game" button.
-You will be presented with a math question.
-Solve it and click on the "Submit" button.
+1. You will be presented with a math question.
+Solve it by clicking on the correct answer.
-If your answer is correct, you will move on to the Harry Potter trivia section.
-If your answer is incorrect, you will be given another math question to solve.
+1. If your answer is correct, you will move on to the Harry Potter trivia section.
-In the Harry Potter trivia section, you will be asked a series of questions about the Harry Potter world.
+1. In the Harry Potter trivia section, you will be asked a series of questions about the Harry Potter world.
 Answer each question and click on the "Submit" button.
-If your answer is correct, you will earn a point.
+1. If your answer is correct, you will earn a point.
 If your answer is incorrect, you will not earn a point.
-The game will end when you have answered all of the Harry Potter trivia questions.
+1. The game will end when you have answered all of the Harry Potter trivia questions.

 ## Levels